dtyurin01/SpaceWar/README.md

   Use <kbd>→</kbd> to go right and <kbd>←</kbd> to go left as simple as that also use <kbd>Space</kbd> to shoot

-   __It is the earliest version of the game if you have any idea please contact me: dtyurin01@gmail.com__

   ### VERSIONS: ###